The line graph compares the accessibility of modern gadgets in British households between 1996 and 2003.

 Overall, despite Internet access appearing only in 1998, it became almost as popular as other modern gadgets.

-- The graph below presents the employment patterns in the USA between 1930 and 2010 Summarise the information by selecting and report in the main features and make comparisons where relevant Write at least 150 words 78
+- The graph below shows the quantities of goods transported in the UK between 1974 and 2002 by four different modes of transport.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+73